 It is a bit challenging to climb over the dunes and enter the driftwood when holding a small child’s hand.
 Carrying a baby was nearly a dealbreaker– thank goodness for our trusted Boba carrier that has yet to steer us wrong!
 (Check the price for the Boba carrier now!)

-Once you stumble over the dunes, an oasis with ancient-looking driftwood pieces stagger across the sand into your view.
+Once you stumble over the dunes, an oasis with ancient-looking driftwood pieces staggers across the sand into your view.

-You can bring the entire family– down to your furry friend.
-Our dog fell in love with Driftwood Beach.
-This beach is a leashed, dog-friendly beach, but please clean up after them.
+You can bring the entire family– down to your furry friend, but please clean up after them.
+Our dog fell in love with Driftwood Beach, a leashed, dog-friendly beach.

 Children receive a well-needed break on the beach from the constant sensory overload in busy shops and attractions.
 What kiddo doesn’t love the sensation of the sand under their toes (and sometimes hands!)?